-The Consolidated Statement of Financial Condition includes the accounts of the Company and other entities in which the Company has a controlling financial interest as of December 31, 2020.
+The Consolidated Statement of Financial Condition includes the accounts of the Company and other entities in which the Company has a controlling financial interest as of December 31, 2021.
 All material intercompany balances and transactions have been eliminated.

-Assets held for clients in an agency or fiduciary capacity by the Company are not assets of the Company and are not included on the Consolidated Statement of Financial Condition.
+Assets held for clients in an agency or fiduciary capacity by J.P.
+Morgan Securities are not assets of J.P.
+Morgan Securities and are not included on the Consolidated Statement of Financial Condition.